GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 In short, the rules are:

 - Name directories, scenes, and script files in `PascalCase`.
+- Name scripts and scenes after a scene's root node.
 - Name other files without spaces in the name.
 - Group assets, scripts, and scenes together whenever possible.